mileszs/wicked_pdf/README.md

 # create a pdf from a string
 pdf = WickedPdf.new.pdf_from_string('<h1>Hello There!</h1>')

+# create a pdf file from a html file without converting it to string
+# Path must be absolute path
+pdf = WickedPdf.new.pdf_from_html_file('/your/absolute/path/here')

 # create a pdf from string using templates, layouts and content option for header or footer
 WickedPdf.new.pdf_from_string(
   render_to_string('templates/pdf.html.erb', :layout => 'pdfs/layout_pdf'),